 NO…now is the time you use intervals, at the beginning of your program when you must build endurance.
 When you run out of gas after your first five minutes, walk slower to regain your breath.
 When you regain your breath go back up to your workout gait.
 Do this until you make your distance (start with a mile at first).
 Time your entire workout as outlined above.
 Soon your overall workout time will reduce and ultimately the day will come when you no longer have to stop and regain your breath, you will attain your goal of walking straight through with no intervals.

 BE AWARE OF YOUR HEART.
 You must get a physical from your doctor prior to beginning an exercise program to determine if you are healthy enough to do it.
 If you are overweight you may have clogged veins and arteries.
 Physical activity is one of the best counters to high cholesterol.
 Too much physical activity with clogged veins and arteries can kill you.
 You doctor may tell you to limit your workout at the outset until your cholesterol and blood pressure go down.
-Then she may let you slowly accelerate your workout.
-She will want you to do aerobic exercise to counter high blood pressure if you can.

 Measure your heart rate…especially if you are out of shape and just starting out.
 When your heart rate climbs well above your target rate, slow down until it stabilizes a little below the target rate.
 Then slowly increase your gait speed until it is at target.
 After a while your cardiovascular system will strengthen and you will have to increase your gait speed to maintain your heart rate at target.
 Won’t that be a great feeling to actually see you heart and arterial/vascular system become stronger?

 If you exercise or engage in any activity that makes you sweat, you’ll need to drink extra water to compensate for that fluid loss.
 Drink at least 2 cups of water two hours prior to your workout.